 3. Fungal Infections

-The most deadly dog diseases related to fungal infections include histoplasmosis, blastomycosis, Valley Fever and cryptococcosis.
+The most deadly dog diseases related to fungal infections include histoplasmosis, blastomycosis, Valley Fever, and cryptococcosis.

 Treatment includes the prescription of antifungal medications and often lasts from six months to a year.

-Symptoms of cryptococcosis in dogs are usually most noticeable in the animal's eyes and they include inflammation of the eye and bleeding in the retina.
-Other common symptoms are mostly related to the central nervous system and include head tilting, facial nerve paralysis, poor coordination and seizures.
+Symptoms of cryptococcosis in dogs are usually most noticeable in the animal's eyes, and they include inflammation of the eye and bleeding in the retina.
+Other common symptoms are mostly related to the central nervous system and include head tilting, facial nerve paralysis, poor coordination, and seizures.

 Histoplasmosis in dogs is a non-contagious infection caused by the Histoplasma fungus found in the soil across the world.
 In the US, it is commonly found in the Midwest and southern parts of the county, particularly in river valleys.
-A dog's lymph nodes and lungs will get infected first but gastrointestinal tract can sometimes be affected as well.
+A dog's lymph nodes and lungs will get infected first, but the gastrointestinal tract can sometimes be affected as well.

 Symptoms are nonspecific because various organs can be involved.
 The most obvious signs include digestive issues like diarrhea and weight loss.
 Coughing and difficulty breathing are also common.
-Other symptoms include fever, anemia, digestive ulcers, enlarged lymph nodes, skin sores and various eye conditions.
+Other symptoms include fever, anemia, digestive ulcers, enlarged lymph nodes, skin sores, and various eye conditions.

 Treating disseminated histoplasmosis in dogs is complicated and difficult.
 It involves administering antifungal drugs but also includes supportive care like adequate nutrition and constant hydration.
 Antifungal treatment usually lasts for prolonged periods of time.

-Blastomycosis infection in dogs is caused by the Blastomyces fungus that thrives in wet, acidic soils and rotting wood or other decaying vegetation.
+Blastomycosis in dogs is caused by the Blastomyces fungus that thrives in wet, acidic soils and rotting wood or other decaying vegetation.
 In North America, it is prevalent in river basins and along the St. Lawrence Seaway and the Great Lakes.
 It is also found in bat and pigeon feces.
-This infection usually spreads through a dog's lungs but it can sometimes spread through the skin.
+This infection usually spreads through a dog's lungs, but it can sometimes spread through the skin.

-Common symptoms of blastomycosis in dogs include coughing, difficulty breathing, fever, weight loss and apathy.
+Common symptoms of blastomycosis in dogs include coughing, difficulty breathing, fever, weight loss, and apathy.
 Sometimes the dog's lymph nodes may become enlarged.
-Eye problems like light sensitivity, glaucoma and even blindness can occur if the infection spreads to that area.
+Eye problems like light sensitivity, glaucoma, and even blindness can occur if the infection spreads to that area.
 Dogs with this infection often suffer from draining skin nodules.